 AASB 16 removes the lease classification test for lessees and requires all the leases (including operating leases) to be brought onto the balance sheet.
 The definition of a lease is also amended and is now the new on/off balance sheet test for lessees.
-AASB 16 is effective for annual reporting periods beginning on or after 1 January 2019, with early adoption permitted where AASB 15 Revenue from Contracts with Customers is adopted at the same time.
-The Company is assessing the potential impact on its financial statements resulting from the application of AASB 16.
+AASB 16 is effective for annual reporting periods beginning on or after 1 January 2019, with early adoption permitted where AASB 15 Revenue from Contracts with Customers is adopted at the same time..
+On initial application, the assessed impact of the adoption of AASB16 requires an asset and corresponding liability of approximately \$2,019,869 to be recorded.